 On request, Professional configurations can be licensed by use of a portable hardware license key (dongle).
-The standard dongle for use with FlexPDE 7 is a Wibu USB Cm Stick.
-Unlike the dongle used by previous versions, this dongle can be used in local or network mode.
-See "Dongle Registration" or details.
+The standard dongle for use with FlexPDE 8 is a Wibu USB Cm Stick.
+This dongle can be used in local or network mode.
+See "Dongle Registration" [38] for details.